aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

 - Docker, [Pyxis](https://github.com/NVIDIA/pyxis) and [Enroot](https://github.com/NVIDIA/enroot) installed.
 - An FSx for Lustre filesystem mounted on `/fsx`.

+It is recommended that you use the templates in the architectures [directory](../../1.architectures)

 You will also setup the following variables in your terminal environment.

 ```bash
 export DATA_PATH=/fsx
 export APPS_PATH=/apps
 ```

 ## 1. Data Preprocessing